thesamware/thesamware/README.md

 I design and build crazy stuffs.

-If something interesting comes to mind, chances are I'll design it, code it, and ship it.
+If something pops into my head, chances are I'll build it, and ship it.

+My tech stack is **Whatever fits best for the project**.